ryadammar1/osmium/README.md

 4. Choose "Peek" to display coordinates

 ## Limitations
-There is a small chance that the program might not display a valid location for the bastion and/or fortress due to how minecraft handles nether generation
+There is a small chance that the program does not display a valid location for the bastion and/or fortress due to how minecraft handles nether generation

 ## Demo
 https://www.youtube.com/watch?v=K9aV_BTnOoM